scalacenter/platform/process/src/ornate/benefits-becoming-module.md

     *  The automatic release process checks binary compatibility in every release, and warns module maintainers when releases break our [stability guarantees](policies.md#release).
-       > {.warning}
-       > Advanced binary (added and removed methods) and source-compatible
-       > checks may be provided in the future.

 > {.note}
 > Any question so far? check the [FAQ](faq.md).